MSAdministrator/revive-social-media/README.md

 This code is specifically looking for certain pieces of information within the HTML content so you will need to modify it to fit your needs.

 To start, modify the `get_data()` method to retrieve the data you want.
 Next you will need to modify how the data is formatted as well, but I leave this all to you.

-## TODO

-This currently only supports Twitter but I am working on a process that will also post to LinkedIn but this is becoming a challenge working with their team at this time.
-I will update this when that is complete (or not).